awsdocs/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 You can use S3 Versioning to keep multiple versions of an object in one bucket\.
 This section provides examples of how to enable versioning on a bucket using the console, REST API, AWS SDKs, and AWS Command Line Interface \(AWS CLI\)\.

+**Note**
+ If you enable versioning on a bucket for the first time, it might take a short amount of time for the change to be fully propagated\.
+We recommend that you wait for 15 minutes after enabling versioning before issuing write operations \(PUT or DELETE\) on objects in the bucket\.

 For more information about S3 Versioning, see [Using versioning in S3 buckets](Versioning.md)\.
 For information about working with objects that are in versioning\-enabled buckets, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.

 Each S3 bucket that you create has a *versioning* subresource associated with it\. \(For more information, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.\) By default, your bucket is *unversioned*, and the versioning subresource stores the empty versioning configuration, as follows\.